Not anymore. Now, according to the CDC, more than 208,000 people younger than 20 have diabetes. That number includes both type 1 and type 2 diabetes.

-In type 2 diabetes, the cells in your child's body don’t respond to the insulin, and glucose builds up in her bloodstream.
+In type 2 diabetes, the cells in your child's body don’t respond to the insulin, and glucose builds up in their bloodstream.
 This is called insulin resistance.
-Eventually, the sugar levels in her body get too high for it to handle.
+Eventually, the sugar levels in their body get too high for it to handle.
 That could lead to other conditions in the future, like heart disease, blindness, and kidney failure.

 Who Gets It?

 Type 2 diabetes is most likely to affect kids who are: